Agnico Eagle Mines (AEM) Gains As Market Dips: What You Should Know

-Coming into today, shares of the gold mining company had lost 6.23% in the past month.
-In that same time, the Basic Materials sector lost 4.08%, while the S&P 500 lost 5.06%.
+Prior to today's trading, shares of the gold mining company had gained 6.39% over the past month.
+This has outpaced the Basic Materials sector's loss of 2.51% and the S&P 500's gain of 0.3% in that time.

 Wall Street will be looking for positivity from Agnico Eagle Mines as it approaches its next earnings report date.
 This is expected to be April 27, 2023.
 In that report, analysts expect Agnico Eagle Mines to post earnings of $0.39 per share.
 This would mark a year-over-year decline of 36.07%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.3 billion, down 1.91% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.3 billion, down 1.91% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.76 per share and revenue of $6 billion.
 These totals would mark changes of -23.48% and +4.58%, respectively, from last year.

-Any recent changes to analyst estimates for Agnico Eagle Mines should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for Agnico Eagle Mines.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 20.43% lower within the past month.
-Agnico Eagle Mines is currently sporting a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 19.27% lower.
+Agnico Eagle Mines currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Agnico Eagle Mines is holding a Forward P/E ratio of 27.19.
-This represents a premium compared to its industry's average Forward P/E of 15.89.
+In terms of valuation, Agnico Eagle Mines is currently trading at a Forward P/E ratio of 28.11.
+This valuation marks a premium compared to its industry's average Forward P/E of 18.73.

-Also, we should mention that AEM has a PEG ratio of 27.19.
+We can also see that AEM currently has a PEG ratio of 28.11.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Mining - Gold was holding an average PEG ratio of 3.11 at yesterday's closing price.
+The Mining - Gold was holding an average PEG ratio of 3.08 at yesterday's closing price.

 The Mining - Gold industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 153, putting it in the bottom 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 151, which puts it in the bottom 41% of all 250+ industries.

 5 Stocks Set to Double